Jarkel Joiner: College career

 Joiner averaged 10.3 points per game as a freshman.
 As a sophomore, he averaged 15.6 points per game and was named to the First Team All-WAC.
 Joiner transferred to Ole Miss and sat out the season.
 He averaged 12 points and 2.6 rebounds per game as a junior.
 As a senior, Joiner averaged 13.2 points and 2.3 assists per game despite being hampered by a back injury.
 Following the season he transferred to NC State.
 Joiner averaged 17 points, 4.8 rebounds and 3.6 assists per game at NC State.
 He was named to the Second Team All-ACC and led the Wolfpack to the NCAA Tournament for the first time since 2018.

 Professional career

 College Park Skyhawks (2023–2025)

 After going undrafted in the 2023 NBA draft, Joiner joined the Atlanta Hawks for the 2023 NBA Summer League and on October 4, 2023, he signed with them However, he was waived on October 8 and joined the team's G League affiliate the College Park Skyhawks on October 29.

 On October 15, 2024, Joiner signed with the Atlanta Hawks, but was waived the next day.
 On October 26, he re-joined the College Park Skyhawks.

+Raptors 905 (2025–2026)

+On October 27, 2025, Joiner joined the Raptors 905.

+Vancouver Bandits (2026)

+On May 23, 2026, Joiner signed with the Vancouver Bandits of the Canadian Elite Basketball League (CEBL).

+On September 3, 2026, Joiner signed an Exhibit 10 contract with the Charlotte Hornets, only to be waived the following day.